irenelam22/TinySearchEngine/crawler/README.md

 Please refer to `IMPLEMENTATION.md` for details regarding implementation.

+(Note: I attended TA Katherine Taylor's office hours.
+As per her advice, the DESIGN.md pseudocode is sufficient for the Implementation spec.
+We also weren't sure how to include language dependent, operating system, and hardware dependent characteristics typical of the implementation spec, so these were mostly left out.)

 ### Assumptions

-No assumptions beyond those that made within the spec.
+I made no assumptions beyond those made within the spec and those listed within this file.

 ### Files